TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/CodingBestPractices/Localization.rst

   an image).
 Configuration like this does not belong in language labels, but in TypoScript.

-* Localized strings are not supposed to contain HTML tags, except for CSH.
+* Localized strings are not supposed to contain HTML tags.
 They should be avoided whenever possible.

 * Punctuation marks must be included in the localized string – including trailing marks – as different punctuation marks (e.g. "?"